 How I Invest My Money: Finance Experts Reveal How They Save, Spend, and Invest by Joshua Brown and Brian Portnoy is a personal finance book published in 2020.

-In this book, 25 financial professionals were asked how they manage their finances.
-Each expert wrote a 3-10 page chapter depicting their mindset regarding money and investing (so it is an easy read).
+In this book, 25 financial professionals were asked to share how they manage their finances.
+Each expert wrote a short chapter (3-10 pages) outlining their mindset on money and investing, making it an easy read.
+While they all agree on some core principles, there’s no single “right” way to handle money.

 Purchase the book by clicking this link!